 If a veteran was denied service connection for PTSD, they should look closely at the RD to determine what element was missing.
 For example, did the C&P examiner say there wasn't a diagnosis of PTSD?
 In that case, getting an opinion from a different doctor may prove extremely valuable.
 If the VA granted service connection, it is still important to look closely at their decision.
 Oftentimes the VA makes a mistake assigning the rating and/or the effective date.
 Again, this is a situation where getting a medical opinion is extremely helpful to show the VA that a higher rating, or earlier effective date, is necessary.

-*News Release by Hill and Ponton: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Hill and Ponton).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.